 The process of recording transactions in the journal is called journalizing.
-The entry in the journal is called a journal entry.

-The basic journal entry format is
+The standard format of a journal entry is

 In the first column, the date of transactions is entered.